alexgorcea/alien_invasion/README.md

-# Python Pygame Project: Alien Invasion
+# Pygame Project: Alien Invasion

 ## Overview
 Alien Invasion is an arcade-style game built with Pygame where the player controls a ship and shoots down aliens invading Earth.
 This project demonstrates the use of Pygame library for game development, handling user input, and managing graphical and sound elements.